Tomb Raider: Square Enix acquisition and Survivor trilogy (2009–2022)

 In 2009, the year after the release of Underworld, Eidos was bought by Square Enix and later renamed Square Enix Europe, giving Square Enix ownership of the Tomb Raider franchise.
 Development of Tomb Raider remained with Crystal Dynamics, now under the new structure.
 A new subseries began in 2010, billed simply as Lara Croft rather than Tomb Raider while using the aesthetics of the Legend continuity.
 The first of these was Lara Croft and the Guardian of Light, followed by Lara Croft and the Temple of Osiris in 2014.
 From 2015 the subseries aimed at the mobile format with Relic Run, and later Lara Croft Go which received critical acclaim.

 During this period, a second development team was working on a second reboot of the series and character, which put emphasis on a darker and grittier interpretation of the character.
 Another priority was presenting Lara as a more human character, putting her in vulnerable situations, and showing how she begins her journey to becoming a "tomb raider" through both narrative and gameplay.
 The reboot, simply entitled Tomb Raider, was met with critical acclaim at launch in 2013, and became the start of the "Survivor Trilogy".
-A sequel, eventually revealed as Rise of the Tomb Raider, was in development a few months after the reboot's release.
+A sequel, eventually revealed as Rise of the Tomb Raider, started development a few months after the reboot's release.
 In response to criticisms about a lack of classic tombs, more optional and story-based tombs were incorporated into the game.
 It continued the team's new portrayal of Lara, showing more sides to her character and her growing obsession with discovering the truth.
 In 2018, Shadow of the Tomb Raider was released to coincide with a new film starring Alicia Vikander as Lara Croft, simply titled Tomb Raider, taking heavy inspiration from the 2013 game of the same name.
 Shadow was developed by Eidos-Montréal as Crystal Dynamics completed Marvel's Avengers, though Crystal would provide secondary support.
 The game concluded Lara's origin story.
 A "Definitive Edition", featuring all 7 DLCs for Shadow was released in November 2019.

-Embracer Group acquisition and diversification (2020–present)

 Following the conclusion of the Survivor trilogy, both Crystal Dynamics and Eidos-Montréal were busy with Marvel properties, and so there were no further Tomb Raider games for several years.
 In Crystal Dynamics' case, continued support for Marvel's Avengers lasted until 2023.
-The mobile game Tomb Raider Reloaded was published by Square Enix London Mobile in 2023.
-A great many crossovers with other video game franchises were also developed in the early 2020s, with an article from Fandom Wire identifying 14 franchises that received crossovers, ranging from Fall Guys to Dead by Daylight.
+A great many crossovers with other video game franchises were also developed beginning in 2014 and continuing into the early 2020s, with an article from Fandom Wire identifying 14 franchises that received crossovers, ranging from Fall Guys to Dead by Daylight.
 These were generally in the form of cosmetic additions or through Lara appearing as a playable character.